jjstewart/SCALE-Framework/README.md

 - Threat modeling sessions
 - Cloud design discussions
 - CI/CD and platform security reviews
+- Rapid risk assessments
 - Interview problem-solving
-- Rapid risk assessments
 - Third-party integration evaluations
-- Emergency response / incident calls
+- Incident response and emergency calls

-Any time you face an ambiguous security question, SCALE applies.
+Any time an ambiguous or high-impact security decision must be made quickly, SCALE applies.

 ---

-## 🛠 Example Application
+## 🛠 Example Application (Microservice)

-**Scenario:** Reviewing a new microservice that updates user profiles.

-**S – Scope:**
+**S → Scope:**
-REST microservice → updates user profile → writes to central user DB.
+REST microservice → updates user profile → writes to central user database.

-**C – Context:**
+**C → Context:**
-Runs in Kubernetes, shared secrets, shared base image, no schema validation.
+Runs in Kubernetes; shared secrets; shared base image; no schema validation.

-**A – Attacks:**
+**A → Threats:**
-Schema injection, token misuse, container escape from unpatched base image, secrets leakage, privilege escalation.
+Schema injection, token misuse, secrets leakage, container escape, privilege escalation.

-**L – Controls:**
+**L → Controls:**
 Schema validation, OPA/API gateway policy checks, hardened base image, automated scanning, per-service secrets, RBAC.

-**E – Enablement:**
+**E → Enablement:**
-Add validation library to templates, automate scanning, provide self-service secrets onboarding, standardized hardened base image.
+Add validation library to templates; automate scanning; self-service secrets onboarding; standardized hardened base image.

+More examples can be found in the `/examples` directory.

 ---

-## 📚 Future Extensions (Planned)
+## 📚 Future Extensions

-- Official diagrams and visual models
+- Additional official diagrams
-- Architecture review checklists
+- Architecture/security review checklists
-- Training curriculum and workshops
+- Training curriculum and workshop material
 - Companion book
-- SCALE v2.0 with expanded patterns
+- SCALE v2.0 with expanded patterns and examples
 - Potential certification pathway

 ---

 ## 📜 License

-This framework is licensed under the
+This framework is released under:
-**Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0)**.
+**Creative Commons Attribution–NoDerivatives 4.0 (CC BY-ND 4.0)**

-This means:

-- You **may share** the framework non-commercially
-- You **must credit the author**
+You may:
-- You **may NOT modify** the framework
+- Share the framework
+- Reference it
+- Teach it

+You may *not*:
-- You **may NOT commercialize** it
+- Modify it
-- You may NOT create derivative frameworks
+- Commercialize derivative versions

-This protects the integrity of SCALE while allowing industry adoption.

-**Full license text:** See `LICENSE.txt` in this repository.
+- Publish altered variants

+See `LICENSE.txt` for full license terms.

 ---

 ## 🏷 Trademark Notice

-The SCALE Framework name and branding may be trademarked in future versions.
+The SCALE Framework name and associated branding may be trademarked in future versions.
-This repository constitutes the official public reference for version 1.0.
+This repository constitutes the official public reference for v1.0.

 ---

 ## 👤 About the Author

-**John Stewart** is an application and cloud security architect with over 20 years of experience designing, building, and leading secure software programs across enterprises and critical infrastructure organizations.
-He specializes in pragmatic, scalable AppSec strategy, secure SDLC design, developer enablement, and cloud security architecture.
+**John Stewart** is an application and cloud security architect with over two decades of experience designing and leading secure software programs across enterprise and critical-infrastructure environments.
+His work focuses on practical, scalable AppSec strategy, secure SDLC design, developer enablement, cloud architecture, and security automation.

 ---

 ## ⭐ Support the Framework

-If you find SCALE useful, please star the repository and share it with peers.
+If SCALE is useful to you or your organization, please star the repository and share it with peers.
 Your support helps establish SCALE as a recognized industry standard.